warwick-cybersecurity-WM145-24/week-3-lab-exercises/README.md

 ## Exercise 2

-1. Checkout in the branch boat-drawing and rebase the branch on master, to ensure the branch has the latest changes in master applied to it
+1. Checkout the branch `boat-drawing` and ensure the branch has the latest changes in the main branch applied to it (hint: use `git rebase` for this)

-2. In the branch `boat-drawing` make the windows of the boat squared without changing the code, only by using git rebase -i
+2. In the branch `boat-drawing` make the windows of the boat squared without changing the css, only by using `git rebase -i`

-3. Make the background of the ship yellow by cherrypicking the relevant commit from the branch "new-background" using `git cherry-pick`
+3. Make the background of the ship yellow by cherrypicking the relevant commit into the `boat-drawing` branch from the branch "new-background" using `git cherry-pick`

+4. Optional: merge or rebase the boat drawing code in `boat-drawing` branch onto master